My Dear Grandma’s Apples

-My grandma has been on my mind a lot lately, even more so since arriving back to Alpena.
-You see, she passed away in early May of this year and it’s been hard for all of my family to cope with.
+My grandma has been on my mind a lot lately, even more so since arriving back to my hometown in Michigan.
+She passed away in early May of this year and it’s been hard for all of my family to cope with.
 She played a significant part in all of our lives and had so much love and appreciation for us, as did we for her.
 She endured a lot of tragedy in her life, starting at a very young age, but never let it stop her from living a fulfilling life.
 Any one of her experiences would have been enough to put a person over the edge or remain a pessimist, but grandma trekked on, held her head high and moved forward with her life.
 She is hands down the strongest woman I have ever known.
 She was stubborn, open-minded, strong, beautiful, put-together, loving, funny and determined.
 I am proud to have her as my grandma and grateful for the 27 wonderful years we shared together.

 Today, my mom and I took a drive over to my grandma’s house and spent about two hours browsing around the house and looking at her things.
 We pulled out and admired her gorgeous ice blue, satin and lace wedding dress (from 1953), opened drawers and cupboards, looked through her many pairs of earrings, smelled her perfumes (at least I did) and so on and so forth.
 It was sad and strange to go to her house and not have her there, especially when all of her things are in place and everything looks and smells the same.